About Romeo Elementary School

 Romeo Elementary School is located off Highway 41.
 It is built on 34 acres and is nestled among rolling hills and pastures approximately 8 miles north of Dunnellon and 21 miles south of Williston.
 As a rural school, students have many opportunities to observe the harvesting of crops such as peanuts and watermelons.
 Farm animals are familiar sights to our students.

-Romeo Elementary, a kindergarten through fifth grade facility, has 35 regular classrooms, 2 special education classes, one PE teacher, a guidance counselor, and one art, music, reading, speech, and media teacher.
+Romeo Elementary, a pre-kindergarten through fifth grade facility, has 38 regular classrooms, 2 special education classes, two PE teachers, a guidance counselor, and one art, music, reading, speech, and media teacher.
 Recently, we have added a VPK class unit to our student count for the 2013- 2014 school year.
 Our school enrollment is about 750 students.

 Our campus is one of the loveliest of all the Marion County school campuses.
-Each year, students celebrate Green Day by replanting the campus with beautiful flowers and shrubs.
+Our students take pride in replanting the campus with beautiful flowers and shrubs each year.